Carolina's Rhodes Scholars

-- * Kate Harris ’05 (Rhodes ’05); works in environmental policy reporting and analysis with the International Institute for Sustainable Development; lives in Atlin, British Columbia.
+- * Kate Harris ’05 (Rhodes ’05); an author who also works in environmental policy reporting and analysis with the International Institute for Sustainable Development; lives in Atlin, British Columbia.

 - * Rachel Mazyck Pfeifer ’02 (Rhodes ’05); works as executive director of college and career readiness for Baltimore City Public Schools; lives in Columbia, Md.

-- * Adrian Johnston ’06 (Rhodes ’06); counsel, Department of Justice Canada; lives in Toronto.
+- * Adrian Johnston ’06 (Rhodes ’06); counsel, Department of Justice Canada; lives in Ottawa, Canada.

 - * Ben Lundin ’07 (Rhodes ’06); CEO of Pacify; lives in Washington, D.C.